copsTvFan/cops-episode-guide/guide.md

 **Coast to Coast 59**

-- (Palm Beach County FL -- 11:43 PM Sting Operation) Sheriff's Office Organized Crime Bureau -- An undercover cop tells two uniformed officers they need there help backing them up.
+- (Palm Beach County, FL -- 11:43 PM Sting Operation) Sheriff's Office Organized Crime Bureau -- An undercover cop tells two uniformed officers they need there help backing them up.
 They are delivering dope to a gas station and needs them to block the suspects in and they'll do the rest.
 A black guy gets